superwhoopy/dotfiles/README.md

     * Install nerdfonts
     * Must be `sudo` to install *brew*: force INTERACTIVE
     * brew dir not in PATH after install, fails everything
+    * distinction between WSL and actual Linux machine (no firefox, spotify and other stuff)
+    * Try to continue on error in install scripts?
+    * Miss: starship, eza, zoxide
+    * Mattermost fails to install with snap
 * Update this README

 ## Initial Setup